The Weekend (SZA song): Reception and accolades

 The much talked about "The Weekend", in which she discusses being the other woman and being cool with it, is particularly within the context of a year marked by a strong advocacy for (sex-positive) feminism, and echoes to black female-led TV shows such as HBO's Insecure and Netflix's She's Gotta Have It which portray self-care and self-determination as acts of rebellion, telling young women that their lives can be messy, and that there's nothing wrong with that.

 On the Village Voice's annual Pazz & Jop year-end songs list, "The Weekend" was tied at number 36 with six other songs.
 Sidney Madden of NPR considered it the ninth best song of 2017, praising its sample, and commenting, "Offering something of an olive branch to her perceived rival, SZA courageously flips the negative connotation that comes with being the other woman on its head".
 Meskin Fekadu of The Advocate was extremely positive, considering it the best song of 2017, saying, "SZA paints the picture vividly with her crisp vocals matched to a smooth beat".
 He described the song as "storytelling, creative, realistic and addictive".
 Pitchfork ranked it as the 22nd best song of the year, while Complex placed it 45th.
 Billboard ranked the song as the 77th best of 2017 and the fifth in their R&B category.
+In a 2025 ranking of SZA's discography, The Guardian critic Alexis Petridis rated "The Weekend" as her third-best song and was similarly positive for the Calvin Harris remix, praising both versions' sounds.

 "The Weekend" was nominated for Best R&B Performance at the 60th Grammy Awards held on January 28, 2018, but lost to Bruno Mars' "That's What I Like" (2017).